Talbros FY26 net profit rises 10% to ₹104.1 crore

 *this image is generated using AI for illustrative purposes only.

 Talbros Automotive Components Ltd. has announced its audited financial results for the quarter and financial year ended March 31, 2026.
-The company delivered its strongest-ever quarterly performance in Q4 FY26, with consolidated net profit rising 19% year-on-year to ₹31.6 crore.
+The company delivered its strongest-ever quarterly performance in Q4 FY26, with consolidated net profit rising 19% year-on-year to ₹32 crore.
 For the full year, consolidated net profit increased 10% to ₹104.1 crore, compared to ₹94.4 crore in the previous year.
+The audio recording of the Q4 and FY26 earnings conference call held on May 21, 2026, is now available on the company's website.

 Financial Performance